Banking in Spain

 Wise

 Wise offers multi-currency accounts with free banking in Spain for both personal and business bank accounts.
-You don’t get a Spanish IBAN, however, there are a lot of advantages to having an account with Wise.
+You don’t get a Spanish IBAN, however, there are still a lot of advantages to having an account with Wise.

 Accounts can be personal or business and linked to other bank accounts in your country of residence.
-Therefore, you can send money or withdraw money to and from the Wise borderless account.
+Therefore, you can send money or withdraw money to and from the Wise account.
 It’s a very flexible system, with very low or zero fees depending on your balance and the type of transaction.

 - A percentage fee is applied, but compared to zero fee currency transfer companies, the final total you have to transfer is less in most cases.
 Even with their fee, they beat other no fee transfer companies because of their good exchange rates.